ScottSanford/leaderboard-lurker/README.md

 So, don't be a benchwarmer, join the game and become a __leaderboard lurker__ today!
 ___
 # Architectual Decisions
 The app uses NodeJS `v16.19.0` and is written in TypeScript.
 TypeScript provides additional type safety on top of JavaScript while also improving the development experience through IDE's and linters.
+I chose Node + TypeScript as those were my strongest languages, however, after completing this exercise I felt I could easily complete this app in Ruby.

 The application is architected into 3 main components:
 1. Command Line Parser